-Foundation problems in Houston are quite common, but foundation repair prevention can save you money.
-The combination of clay soils and poor foundation planning can set you up for a foundation failure or a problem that costs a lot of money to repair.
+Foundation problems in Texas are quite common, but foundation repair prevention can save you money.
+Whether you live in Houston, Dallas, Fort Worth, San Antonio or Austin, the combination of clay soils and poor foundation planning can set you up for a foundation failure or a problem that costs a lot of money to repair.
 There are a few things you should consider and do to prevent costly repairs on an existing or planned building.

 Pilings can be installed to provide permanent stabilization of the structure.